haiwen/seafile-docs/extension/webdav.md

 share_name = /seafdav
 </pre>

-In the above config, the value of '''share_name''' is changed to '''/seafdav''', which is the address suffix you assign to seafdav server.
+In the above config, the value of '''share_name''' is changed to '''/seafdav''', which is the address suffix you assign to SeafDAV server.

 #### Nginx without HTTPS